Woodford, London: Notable people

 Woodford has connections with major cultural figures.
 The first is the celebrated writer, artist, craftsman William Morris, founder of the Arts and Crafts Movement, a nineteenth-century revivalist movement dedicated to restoring England's artisan traditions.
 As a child he lived at Woodford Hall between 1840 and 1847.
 Woodford Hall (demolished at the start of the 20th century) stood on Woodford High Road on the site where the Woodford Parish Memorial Hall now is.
 Another writer who lived in Woodford is James Hilton, who wrote the novels Goodbye Mr Chips and Lost Horizon (in which he coined the term Shangri La) in a semi-detached house at 42 Oak Hill Gardens, which was, however, in Walthamstow borough.
 A blue plaque commemorates his residence at the house.

 The Clergyman Sydney Smith was born in Woodford in 1771.
 Smith became a vicar and prominent Reformer, but he is now most famous as a great wit of the early nineteenth century.
 He was a part of the brilliant intellectual circles of his day, and once said of the historian Macaulay, [He] has occasional flashes of silence, that make his conversation perfectly delightful.
 On his position as a Clergyman in Yorkshire, he remarked My living in Yorkshire was so far out of the way, that it was actually twelve miles from a lemon.
 He compared marriage to a pair of shears, so joined that they can not be separated; often moving in opposite directions, yet always punishing anyone who comes between them.
-Moreover, Smith published several recipes; his rhyming recipe for salad dressing (Let onion atoms lurk within the bowl/And, scarce suspected, animate the whole) makes him a household name in America to this day.
+Moreover, Smith published several recipes; his rhyming recipe for salad dressing (Let onion atoms lurk within the bowl/And, scarce suspected, animate the whole) being one of his most infamous examples.

 Woodford also has connections with the leading Suffragette, peace campaigner and anti-fascist Sylvia Pankhurst.
 Pankhurst was a longtime resident on Charteris Road, close to Woodford Station.
 She had been introduced to the area by George Lansbury, co-founder of the Labour Party and grandfather of Angela Lansbury.
 Previous to her residence in Charteris Road, Sylvia Pankhurst had challenged the moral codes of her day by living in sin with an Italian radical on 126 High Road, opposite the Horse and Well Pub.
 She renamed the cottage Red Cottage in homage to the leftist activities she carried out from there.
 She erected an anti-air-warfare monument in protest to the bombing of the people of Ethiopia under the orders of Benito Mussolini on the site of the cottage (the cottage was pulled down in the 1930s).